shaniabuu/PyDESeq/README.md

 ```
 pip install . --user
 ```
-To run `pydeseq` sucessfully, you working directory should be in the PyDESeq directory, otherwise, you might need to add this directory to your PATH by running:
+To run `pydeseq` sucessfully, your working directory should be in the PyDESeq directory, otherwise, you might need to add this directory to your PATH by running:
 ```
 export PATH=$PATH:~/.local/bin
 ```